smnookin/smnookin.github.io/_posts/2015-10-26-david-warren-randall.md

 ![](http://sciwrite.mit.edu/wp-content/uploads/2011/08/STRESSED-OUT-7.gif)

 There is no doubt that Randall does genuinely care about the happiness and success of the undergraduate student population.
 Not only does he stand as a member of many health and wellness boards on campus, but also he has a clear understanding of how students feel alone and are afraid of getting help.
-However, many students meet with Randall during the worst times of their lives, leading them to grow or feel hostile or aggressive towards him.
+Unfortunately, some students meet with Randall during the worst times of their lives, leading them to grow or feel hostile or aggressive towards him.
 For the most part, though, students look positively upon Randall and the other S3 deans.

 "My impression is that [the S3 deans] are generally fairly useful and willing to work with students who are having problems," said Sarah Warkander, a senior at MIT.